presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

    # What is the value if you add 5 to the integer in ic?

    dcm = [9, 4, 67, 89, 98324, 23, 34, 67, 89, 34, 56, 67, 90, 3242, 9893, 5]
-   # add 14 to each element of the list dcm and print the result
+   # add 14 to each element of the list dcm and print out the result from each computation

    # The output you get should be:
    # 23